asaquzzaman/documenter/README.md

 Instant switching between user accounts in WordPress.

 == Description ==
-	Manage your organization, industry, office, task and assign task with the help of this plugin.
+	You can create you documentation, book, text and note very easily with the help of this plugin

 == Installation ==